jupyterlab/jupyter-collaboration/docs/source/developer/contributing.md

 which should run any autoformatting on your code and tell you about any errors it couldn't fix automatically.
-You may also install [black integration](https://github.com/psf/black#editor-integration) into your text editor to format code automatically.
+You may also install [ruff integration](https://docs.astral.sh/ruff/editors/) into your text editor to format code automatically.

 If you have already committed files before setting up the pre-commit